gostgmaer/easydev/README.md

 ## Support

-For questions or support, contact: kishor.sarkar@developer.com
+For questions or support, contact: contact@easydev.in